 I implore you.
 Each desire you succumb to has won you.

-I only give in because I don’t trust You
+I only give in because I don’t trust Him

-That You’re worthy and You make me worthy
+That He is worthy and He makes me worthy

 You win me.
 Jesus, You win me.